 Answer: A,F

-The more difficult a password is the more difficult it is to be cracked by an attacker.
+Explanation: The more difficult a password is the more difficult it is to be cracked by an attacker.
 By increasing the password complexity you make it more difficult.
 Passwords that are too short can easily be cracked.
 The more characters used in a password, combined with the increased complexity will mitigate password cracking attacks.

 A security administrator wants to check user password complexity.
-Which of the following is the
+Which of the following is the BEST tool to use?

 Answer: C

-The most important countermeasure against password crackers is to use long, complex passwords, which are changed regularly.
+Explanation: The most important countermeasure against password crackers is to use long, complex passwords, which are changed regularly.
 Password-cracking tools compare hashes from potential passwords with the hashes stored in the accounts database.
 Each potential password is hashed, and that hash value is compared with the accounts database.
 If a match is found, the password-cracker tool has discovered a password for a user account.